katiecorcoran/Machine_Learning/README.md

 KNN Classification: I also addressed the challenge of bike overload by creating a binary classification model.
 I defined an overload variable (1 if rentals > 500, otherwise 0) to analyze system efficiency.
 The model was trained to classify periods of overload, generating predicted probabilities and classifications based on different thresholds.

+### Bagging/Boosting on Bikeshare Data
+Built regression and classification models for bike rental demand using bagging and boosting algorithms.
+Explored the effects of hyperparameter tuning and compared the performance of algorithms like Random Forests and Gradient Boosting to identify the best approach for the dataset.

+### PCA on Mall Customers Data
+Analyzed customer spending data by applying Principal Component Analysis to reduce dimensionality and identify meaningful patterns.
+Segmented customers into clusters based on spending habits and demographic data.

+### Housing Prices with PyCaret
+Developed a regression model to predict housing prices by leveraging PyCaret’s automated machine learning workflow.
+Performed feature engineering, trained and evaluated multiple models, and selected the top-performing one based on metrics like RMSE.
+Delivered insights on model interpretability and factors driving housing prices.